 - Refund and cancellation policies

-- Overall value instead of just ticket price
+- Value for Money instead of just price per ticket

-For instance, if you are staying at a hotel that is located in the middle of the city, you might have to pay a little more, but you’ll save hours each day on commuting.
-Similarly, a holiday house that has a kitchen will save you on food costs when you are staying for an extended time.
+If you are staying at a hotel in the midst of the city, for example, you may need to pay a little extra but save hours on your daily commutes.
+Likewise, if you are going for a long period of time, a holiday house with a kitchen will also help save food costs.

 | Accommodation Type | Best For |